xulihang/ImageTrans_chrome_extension/README.md

 It should be used in couple with [ImageTrans](https://www.basiccat.org/imagetrans) and [ImageTrans_wsServer](https://github.com/xulihang/ImageTrans_wsServer).

-## Chrome Version

-The plugin does not work on Chrome >94 as it restricted the requests in secure context.
-You can download a portable version of Chrome 93 from [here](https://www.yanlutong.com/pcsoft/7106/).

 ## Installation

 1. Install from [Chrome Store](https://chrome.google.com/webstore/detail/imagetrans/lkijcgjookpddgfacoankphnpbinmhia?hl=en) or manually install it by downloading this repository and installing the extension through More Tools->Extensions->Load unpacked.
 Remember to check developer mode.